asciamanna/asciamanna.github.io/_drafts/delivery-feedback-and-iteration.md

 ### Delivering

 Teams can't iterate unless there is something to iterate on.
-Delivering frequently to production is a necessary activity on agile teams.
+The ability to deliver frequently to production is a necessary activity on agile teams.
 Too often organizations hide behind the idea that *"our customers can't handle the rate of change that Amazon or Google's customers can."* These are just excuses that are rooted in an old way of thinking.
 This leads to batching up changes over long periods of time and releasing less frequently.
 Large batches and infrequent releases are consistently problematic.

 #### Onsite Customer

 XP has the concept of the onsite customer so that delivering to production is not required to get feedback and iterate.
 Unfortunately, in these challenged Scrum implementations the Product Owner is really a project manager under a new name.
-User stories are just requirements reworded in a user story template and not a "promise for a conversation" as Alistair Cockburn has described.
+User stories are just up-front requirements reworded in a user story template and not a "promise for a conversation" as Alistair Cockburn has described.
 In these situations the valuable customer feedback comes after releasing to production.

-#### The Misuse of Feature Flags

-Feature flags can be a great tool for development teams.
-They can be used to enable Continuous Integration and for A/B testing to collect feedback from users.

-Too often though they are misused to keep features disabled in production for long periods of time.
-Organizations can claim they are releasing after every timeboxed iteration but use feature flags to enable features after long periods of time in large batch projects.
-This cripples the team's ability to gather feedback and iterate.

 ### Customer Feedback